Dark photon production via $\gamma \gamma \rightarrow \gamma A'$: Introduction

 \section{Introduction}

-The dark matter problem has never lost its allure for nearly a century~\cite{Trimble:1987ee,ref1.1.2,ref1.1.3,ref1.1.4}.
+The dark matter problem has never lost its allure for nearly a century\cite{ref1.1.1, ref1.1.2,ref1.1.3,ref1.1.4}.
 Back to 1922, Jacobus Kapteyn first suggested the existence of dark matter by stellar velocities~~\cite{ref1.1.5}.
 In 1933, Fritz Zwicky postulated dark matter by the huge discrepancies between luminous mass and dynamical mass of the Coma Cluster~\cite{ref1.1.6}.
 There are many observational evidences for dark matter in cosmology: galaxy rotation curve~\cite{ref1.1.7,ref1.1.8,ref1.1.9}, gravitational lensing~\cite{ref1.1.10,ref1.1.11}, bullet cluster~\cite{ref1.1.12}, cosmic microwave background~\cite{ref1.1.13,ref1.1.14} and so on.

-Dark matter candidates include: weakly interacting massive particles(WIMPs), asymmetric dark matter, axions, sterile neutrinos, dark photon, etc. WIMPs are expected to have been produced thermally in the early universe, they have large mass compared to standard particles, and they interact with cross sections no higher than the weak scale~\cite{ref1.1.16}.
+Dark matter candidates include: weakly interacting massive particles(WIMPs), asymmetric dark matter, axions, sterile neutrinos, dark photon, etc. WIMPs are expected to have been thermally produced in the early universe, they have large mass compared to standard particles, and they interact with cross sections no higher than the weak scale~\cite{ref1.1.16}.
 Models of asymmetric dark matter are based on the idea that dark matter may carry a matter-antimatter asymmetry~\cite{ref1.1.19}.
 The existence of axions was first postulated to solve the strong CP problem of quantum chromodynamics(QCD)~\cite{ref1.1.20}.
 Sterile neutrinos are neutrinos with right-handed chirality, and they interact only via gravity~\cite{ref1.1.23}. ~\\

 Dark photon is the gauge boson of an extra $U'(1)$ symmetry~\cite{ref1.1.24}, and can interact with Standard Model photon via kinetic mixing~\cite{ref1.1.25,ref1.1.26,ref1.1.27}.
-Dark photon could be massless or massive in different frames.
-The massive case has gained more attentions because it couples directly to the standard model currents and is more readily accessible in experiment~\cite{ref1.1.28}.
+Dark photon could be either massless or massive in different frames.
+The massive case has gained a lot of attention because it couples directly to the standard model currents and is more readily accessible in experiment~\cite{ref1.1.28}.
 In this work, massive dark photon is considered.

 The production mechanisms of dark photon mainly include: bremsstrahlung~\cite{pb.1}, annihilation ~\cite{pa.1,pa.2,pa.3}, meson decay~\cite{pm.1} and Drell-Yan~\cite{pd.1}.
 Many related experiments ~\cite{pb.e1,pb.e2,pb.e3,pb.e4,pb.e6,pb.e7,pa.e1,pa.e2,pa.e3,pm.e1,pm.e2,pd.e1,pd.e2} have been taken.
 But still, no robust signature of dark photon has come out.